faceyspacey/webpack-flush-chunks/README.md

   ],
 },
 plugins: [
-  require('extract-css-chunks-webpack-plugin'), // key to producing CSS chunks -- see below! new webpack.NamedModulesPlugin(),             // key to linking server modules to client modules new webpack.optimize.CommonsChunkPlugin({
+  new ExtractCssChunks,                      // key to producing CSS chunks -- see below! new webpack.NamedModulesPlugin(),         // key to linking server modules to client modules new webpack.optimize.CommonsChunkPlugin({
     names: ['bootstrap'],                   // notice there is no "bootstrap" named entry
     filename: '[name].js',
     minChunks: Infinity,
   }),